 Floating pools

-The coolest feature of this Alpine spa is the three thermal pools shaped like floating bowls.
+The coolest feature of this Alpine spa is the thermal pools shaped like floating bowls.
 You’ll feel weightless.

 Amble to the spa in your bathrobe